sinistersnare/Robson/README.md

 I am currently writing a blog post about Robson and the other traversals in this repository, so please stay tuned on https://drs.is for that!

-I have the original paper by JM Robson (algorithm written in ALGOL 68-R!!), but I probably cant share it publicly.
-Ask me if you want a copy!
+I included the paper by JM Robson here (algorithm written in ALGOL 68-R!!).
+It is relatively hard to get a copy of it, so I decided its worth it to include.

 Here are some of the resources I found helpful when studying the Robson Traversal: